On this page

 In 2007, Asia-Pacific Economic Cooperation (APEC) economies endorsed the APEC Data Privacy Pathfinder (the Pathfinder) to guide implementation of the APEC Privacy Framework.

-The Cross-border Privacy Enforcement Arrangement (CPEA) has been developed as part of the Pathfinder initiative, and provides a framework for privacy regulators to cooperate and seek information and advice from each other on cross-border enforcement matters.
+The Cross-border Privacy Enforcement Arrangement (CPEA) was developed as part of the Pathfinder initiative, and provides a framework for privacy regulators to cooperate and seek information and advice from each other on cross-border enforcement matters.

 APEC Privacy Framework

-The Privacy Framework aims to promote a consistent approach to information privacy protection across member economies, while avoiding the creation of unnecessary barriers to information flows.
-The aim is to have protections consistent across the region, which will place at the forefront of e-commerce.
+The APEC Privacy Framework aims to promote a consistent approach to information privacy protection across member economies, while avoiding the creation of unnecessary barriers to information flows.

 Consistent with the Organisation for Economic Co-operation and Development’s (OECD) Privacy Guidelines, the Privacy Framework’s principles and implementation guidance are focused on four main goals: